nextcloud/desktop/README.md

 contact the authors directly by mail, as this increases the chance of your report being lost. :boom:

-### :smiley: Pull requests :trophy:
+### :smiley: :trophy: Pull requests

 - If you created a patch :heart_eyes:, please submit a [Pull Request](https://github.com/nextcloud/client/pulls).

-## :satellite: Contact us :speech_balloon:
+## :satellite: Contact us

-If you want to contact us, e.g. before starting a more complex feature, for questions you can join us at [#nextcloud-client](irc://irc.freenode.net/#nextcloud-client).
+If you want to contact us, e.g. before starting a more complex feature, for questions :question: you can join us at [#nextcloud-client](irc://irc.freenode.net/#nextcloud-client).

-## :v: Code of conduct :relieved:
+## :v: Code of conduct

 The Nextcloud community has core values that are shared between all members during conferences, hackweeks and on all interactions in online platforms including [Github](https://github.com/nextcloud) and [Forums](https://help.nextcloud.com).
-If you contribute, participate or interact with this community, please respect [our shared values](https://nextcloud.com/code-of-conduct/).
+If you contribute, participate or interact with this community, please respect [our shared values](https://nextcloud.com/code-of-conduct/). :relieved:

 ## :memo: Source code